What happens if there's a tie vote in the House?

 What a tie vote means in the House

 According to House rules, in the case of a tie vote, a question before the chamber "shall be lost."
-In the lower chamber, where Republicans hold just a slim majority and often see a handful of defections among their conference, there's no tie-breaker in the House of Representatives.
+In the lower chamber, where Republicans hold just a slim majority and often see a handful of defections among their conference, there's no tie-breaker.
 Unlike in the Senate, where a tie-breaking vote may be cast, no one is brought in to resolve the issue.

 Breaking a tie vote in the Senate